black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 168
 Now you can write the logic to run in the loop.
 Inside your for loop, use the += operator to add to the end of text.innerText.
 Add the number at index i of the numbers array, using numbers[i].
 Then add a new line, using the escape sequence you used earlier.

+# Step 169
+The .includes() method determines if an array contains an element and will return either true or false.
+After your for loop, add an if statement to check if the guess is in the numbers array.
+You can use the .includes() method to check if the array contains the guess.